SiaFoundation/siad/doc/api/index.html.md

 **settings** | FeeManagerSettings
 List of current settings of the FeeManager.

-**currentpayout** | hastings
-Amount in hastings that the feemanager expects to pay out this period.

-**maxpayout** | hastings
-Maximum amount in hastings that the feemanager will payout this period.

 **payoutheight** | blockheight
 Height at which the FeeManager will payout the pending fees.